The (Comprehensive) Couple's Guide To Budgeting

 Sorry singles, but this guide isn’t for you.
 That being said, you’re free to read it anyway.
 While being part of a couple may be less lonely, it also comes with its own set of unique of challenges, especially in the financial realm.

 There are many factors that might lead to arguments between couples, but money is one of the most frequent culprits.
-(For instance, if your partner is constantly resorting to bad credit loans like payday loans, cash advances, and no credit check loans to make ends meet … that’s potentially a problem.)
 This is why we spoke to the experts and compiled a guide just for you and your significant other.
 Or significant others, we don’t judge.

 Contrary to the opening sentence, there might even be tips the singletons can use!
 But we can only guarantee that all of these tips are applicable to two-person relationship units.
 It’s all the warranty allows.
 OK, let’s get to it!

 Communication is key.

 The first thing to remember when it comes to budgeting as a couple is to maintain open communication.
 After all, if you’re not communicating, then you aren’t actually budgeting AS a couple.

 “People come into a relationship with different money habits and ideas,” Julia Carlson, founder of Financial Freedom Wealth Management Group and author of Fit Money, told us.
 “We all spend, save, and deal with money in different ways.
 These differences can cause real friction in a relationship.
 If you don’t want this friction to break your relationship apart, it’s important to talk to your partner about money.

 “One great way to make sure you are communicating about your budget is to have a monthly financial date,” says Carlson.
 “Within a couple, there is usually one person who is more inclined to deal with the money.
 This is fine, you each should be using your strengths, just be sure that both people give their input.
 And remember, this is the perfect opportunity to have spirited financial discussions where you can deal with concerns before they turn into arguments.”